 Application Requirements and Deadlines

-All transcripts - GRE General - TOEFL (international students) - 3 letters of recommendation - Personal Statement (include description of previous research experience and current research interests)
+All transcripts - GRE General (optional) - TOEFL (international students) - 3 letters of recommendation - Personal Statement (include description of previous research experience and current research interests)

 M.S. deadline: August 1 for Fall admission; December 1 for Spring Admission